aanchal4/draft-timestamp-implmentation-advice/draft-aanchal-time-implementation-guidance.md

 properties.
 However, currently many of these applications seem to be oblivious to the implications of choosing one or the other clock for implementation.
 This behavior can be attributed to:

+{style="letters"}
-  a. the lack of clear understanding of the distinct properties of these clocks,
+  - the lack of clear understanding of the distinct properties of these clocks,
-  b. trade-offs of using one or the other for an application, and
+  - trade-offs of using one or the other for an application, and
-  c. availability and compatibility of these clocks on different systems.
+  - availability and compatibility of these clocks on different systems.

 This document discusses a) and b).

 More specifically, in this document we first define different methods used by protocols and applications to express time.
 We then define properties of